akhilarj/Covid-19/README.md

 ### Forecasting of Confirmed and Fatal Cases

-Employed timeseries recurring neural net model **LSTM** to forecast as date was the only feature to be used in the model.
+Employed time series recurring neural net model **LSTM** to forecast as date was the only feature to be used in the model.

 Modeling involved the following steps:
 1) Split the whole dataset into training (90%) and validation (10%) sets.
 2) Scaled confirmed and fatal case numbers with MinMax Scaler to normalize the numbers.
 3) Generated batches of temporal data using TimeseriesGenerator with 5 steps i.e 5 data points to predict the 6th data point.
 4) Instantiated a Sequential model with 150 neurons passed to LSTM layer, shrink the output to 75 neurons that is fed to a dense layer and another dense layer that further shrinks the final output to 2 (confirmed & fatal case).
-5) Activation function used is relu, optimizer used is Adam and loss function is MSE.
+5) Activation function used is "relu", optimizer used is "Adam" and loss function is MSE.

 #### Model Performance